Tarrare: Service as a military courier

 After several months that he spent as an experimental case, military authorities began to press for Tarrare to be returned to active duty.
-Dr. Courville was keen to continue his investigations into Tarrare's eating habits and digestive system, and approached General Alexandre de Beauharnais with a suggestion that Tarrare's unusual abilities and behaviour could be put to military use.
+Courville was keen to continue his investigations into Tarrare's eating habits and digestive system, and approached General Alexandre de Beauharnais with a suggestion that Tarrare's unusual abilities and behaviour could be put to military use.
 A document was placed inside a wooden box which was in turn fed to Tarrare.
 Two days later, the box was retrieved from his excrement, with the document still in legible condition.
 Courville proposed to de Beauharnais that Tarrare could thus serve as a military courier, carrying documents securely through enemy territory with no risk of them being found if he were searched.

 Tarrare was called on by Beauharnais to demonstrate his abilities before a gathering of the commanders of the Army of the Rhine.
 Having swallowed the box successfully, Tarrare was given a wheelbarrow filled with 30 lb of raw bull's lungs and liver as a reward, which he immediately ate in front of the assembled generals.

 Following this successful demonstration, Tarrare became employed officially as a spy of the Army of the Rhine.
-Although General de Beauharnais was convinced of Tarrare's physical capacity to carry messages internally, he was concerned about his mental state and initially reluctant to entrust him with significant military documents.
+Although de Beauharnais was convinced of Tarrare's physical capacity to carry messages internally, he was concerned about his mental state and initially reluctant to entrust him with significant military documents.
 Tarrare was ordered as his first assignment to carry a message to a French colonel imprisoned by the Prussians near Neustadt; he was told that the documents were of great military significance, but in reality, de Beauharnais had merely written a note asking the colonel to confirm that the message had been received successfully, and if so, to return a reply of any potentially useful information about Prussian troop movements.